Cathorops multiradiatus

-The Box sea catfish (Cathorops multiradiatus) is a species of catfish in the family Ariidae.
+Cathorops multiradiatus, the box sea catfish, is a species of catfish in the family Ariidae.
 It was described by Albert Günther in 1864.
 It is a tropical, marine catfish which occurs in Guatemala, Costa Rica, El Salvador, Colombia, Peru, Ecuador, Mexico, Nicaragua, Honduras, and Panama.
 It dwells at a maximum depth of 20 m.
 It reaches a 30 cm.

 Due to its wide distribution and population density, as well as a lack of major threats or perceived decline in population, the IUCN redlist lists the box sea catfish as Least Concern.
 It is commercially marketed both fresh and frozen.